RobertoPrevato/flask-three-template/README.md

 Project template for Python Flask three-tier web applications.

 ## Features
-* Project skeleton ready to use, to start developing a three tier web application using Flask for its presentation layer.
+* Project skeleton ready to use, to start a three tier web application using Flask for its presentation layer.
 * Localization strategy, using Flask-Babel.
 * Authentication and authorization strategies, including anonymous authentication.
 * Login mechanism protected against brute forcing (stores login attempts in DB).